dougeby/IntuneDocs/intune-user-help/reset-your-passcode-cpwebsite.md

   **Windows 10 Mobile**: Removes the existing passcode and creates a temporary passcode with both letters and numbers.
 If you're 		using Windows Hello facial recognition to log in, it will still be supported.

   **Windows Phone 8.1**: Removes the existing passcode and creates a temporary passcode with numbers

+  For Android and Windows devices, the temporary password will appear in the **Device Details**.

 6. Unlock your device and set a new passcode, or change the temporary passcode by going to your device **Settings**.